as of 02/13/14

 Hobby diving of classic & historical equipment.

 There are many individuals and several clubs which collect, restore, and dive antique & classic equipment.
 Often clubs hold events which bring hobbyists from near and far.
-The activity has become prevalent enough that in Australia NAUI offers a standard dress training course.
+The activity has become prevalent enough that in Australia HDS Australia Pacific offers a NAUI certification standard dress training course.
 As with any potentially hazardous activity proper training, preparation, and safety consciousness is a necessity.

 Diving is a potentially hazardous activity, that if practiced incorrectly or with incomplete training, planning and procedures can expose a person to considerable risks including serious injury or DEATH.
 Never dive a antique or collectible piece of equipment without first assuring its authenticity, and/or functionality.
 It is recommended that any diving equipment undergo inspection and testing by qualified personnel to insure safe use.